Blogs › Energy Prices: Should Businesses be Worried?

 Trade bodies are calling on the government to do more to help struggling small businesses, such as expanding more consumer protections to microbusinesses.
 There are also calls for the introduction of a “Help to Green” scheme, providing extra funding for firms to invest in technology that would make them self-sufficient energy-wise.

 With wholesale prices of gas quadrupling over the past year, Martin Lewis, of Money Saving Expert, has warned there might be worse to come later this year.
-The next price cap review is due in October 2022, and he fears it may rise by another 20% if the wholesale gas prices continue to climb.
+The next energy price cap review is due in October 2022, and he fears it may rise by another 20% if the wholesale gas prices continue to climb.

 Hire an accountant